kalrasachin/apijam/Labs/Appendix/API Performance - Caching/README.md

   </tr>
   <tr>
     <td>ResponseCache</td>
-    <td>Uses a cache to cache the response from the backend resource.
+    <td>Uses cache the response from the backend resource.
 This reduces the number of requests to the resource.
 When the response is already available in cache, it is returned directly by Edge, without contacting the backend.
 ResponseCache policy.</td>
   </tr>
   <tr>
     <td>PopulateCache</td>